A Letter from the Chair

 - We may expand to to the downtown campus when it opens.

-I’m very excited to be a part of this innovative approach to undergraduate business education.
+I’m very excited to be a part of this brand new, innovative approach to undergraduate business education.
 Please know that I’m always available to talk with you about the program and am always thankful for your feedback (positive or negative).
 We’re not stupid enough to think we’ve got everything figured out, so please give us ideas how to make the program better.
 I am…

 Jim Gilkeson, Ph.D., CFA